 The Ofsted report which was published in Oct 2016 is attached below .
-Please take time to read it carefully.

 The report acknowledges that our children are polite, well behaved and are well prepared for life in modern Britain.
 They are keen to learn and are provided with a range of opportunities to develop their skills as leaders.
 Our children are confident, caring and aware of the needs of others.
 Relationships between adults and pupils are strong.
 We believe that our school is a joyful place to be a child, where happy memories are made and treasured.